Porting Guide

 Main Billing Number (MBN)

-The number which all other telephone numbers on an allocated range are billed against.
-There can be multiple MBNs on a single invoice.
-Please check with your current provider if you are not sure, or share a recent invoice with our porting desk.
+The number against which all other telephone numbers on an allocated range are billed.
+A single invoice can have multiple MBNs.
+If you are not sure, please check with your current provider or share a recent invoice with our porting desk.

 DDI Range